liveplant/about.liveplant.io/_posts/2015-05-22-meetup-start-hacking.markdown

 title:  "Meetup Notes: Start Hacking"
 date:   2015-05-22 19:00:00
 categories: meetup progress
-author: Liveplant Team
+author: nathanielks
 ---

 [Meetup link for posterity](http://www.meetup.com/Dallas-Web-Mobile-Development-Meetup/events/222583236/)

 Many team members were missing this meetup, so it was rather relaxed.
-Had the pleasure of meeting a new developer to the group and introducing him to Liveplant.
+Had the pleasure of adding a new developer to the group and introducing him to Liveplant.

 ### Discussions